Prison Love is Mind Manipulation

 I had recently ended a bad relationship and was despondent.
 Sam seemed so nice and kind.
 He read my letters and empathized with me on so many levels—even offering advice on how to muddle through the recovery process.
 He was a shoulder to lean on.
 A rock of support.
 And he became my treasured confidant.

 Friendship sure, however, I never intended to become romantically involved with a prisoner.
 I simply welcomed the companionship; it eased my loneliness.

 It started slowly.
 In addition to writing, he began calling once a week.
 Just to hear a man’s voice on the other end telling me how wonderful I was; that I deserved so much more; that any man would be privileged to enjoy my love … were like magical musical notes to my ears.

 These words.
 This attention.
 The anticipation.
 I became addicted to his letters and longed for his phone calls.
 Yes, I was falling in love.
 But little did I know about prisoner manipulation for selfish purposes.
 I was his prey.
 And how smoothly he performed!

-I learned afterwards, of course, that there is a four-step plan to prey upon the innocence of the vulnerable.
+I learned afterward, of course, that there is a four-step plan to prey upon the innocence of the vulnerable.
 The plan was to: